Getting off to a good start

 We have already said it, but we will say it again until we are blue in the face…. ask for help.
 There are plenty of people that can provide support, it is just about finding the people that you click with.
 Midwives and health visitors are usually a good source of advice and they can point you towards local resources.

 Breastfeeding support groups are not all the same, there will be some that work for you and others that you want to run a mile from.
 So if you start with the latter, don’t give up, try something else.
 The online community is usually a great place to get middle of the night support.
-The national breastfeeding helpline is open from 9am til 9.30pm.
+The national breastfeeding helpline is now open24/7.

 Your midwife might want you to see your GP, they can help with medical treatments for damaged nipples, mastitis and thrush, they can also sometimes give advice on medical treatments for supply issues if warrented.